SDPB TV Reception Guide

 Maintenance and Troubleshooting

 Our first piece of advice always is to start by performing a channel scan, or "re-scan" your TV set or converter box.
 If that doesn't solve the problem, check to make sure that our signal is actually being transmitted - SDPB occasionally performs maintenance on a transmitter site, or loses power or has other technical issues that prevent a signal from being broadcast.
-You can call us to see if we are experiencing technical issues.
+You can call us, check with a neighbor, or check the "spotlight" scroll at the top of our home page to see if we are experiencing technical issues.

 Next, if you have an indoor antenna, it's possible that the antenna was moved.
 Try re-orienting the antenna (you'll have to perform a channel scan, too) for optimal signal.
 Your antenna should set on a solid surface (if it isn't attached to the TV set) and should be as securely mounted as possible to prevent it from being moved accidentally.